-Three studies published this year have validated the relationship between conversational turns and brain development, reaching similar conclusions in very different ways.
+Three studies published in 2018 have validated the relationship between conversational turns and brain development, reaching similar conclusions in very different ways.
 Join us for a discussion with the lead researchers on the studies, Drs.
 Jill Gilkerson and Rachel Romeo, moderated by Shannon Rudisill of the Early Childhood Funders Collaborative.
 Boost your understanding of this critical research and learn more about how to put it into practice to support parents, caregivers, and teachers. .

 About Dr. Gilkerson’s longitudinal research

 This decade-long study followed the cognitive and linguistic development of children in connection with the language they experienced during the first years of life.
 The findings of this research support our long-standing belief that “serve and return” interactions are vital to children’s development and have lasting positive effects in the long term.
 Read more.

 About Dr. Romeo’s research on brain structure and function